rohzzn/overthewire/README.md

 Level 12 - Level 13:
 <br>
-The password for the next level is stored in the file data.txt next to the word millionth
+The password for the next level is stored in the file data.txt, which is a hexdump of a file that has been repeatedly compressed.
+For this level it may be useful to create a directory under /tmp in which you can work using mkdir.
+For example: mkdir /tmp/myname123.
+Then copy the datafile using cp, and rename it using mv (read the manpages!)
 ```
 ssh bandit12@bandit.labs.overthewire.org -p 2220
 Password: 5Te8Y4drgCRfCx8ugdwuEX8KFC6k2EUu